-The specific nature of a side hustle can vary dramatically, depending on your particular interests, and skill set.
-If horticulture is a major fascination for you, you might decide to create a floristry side hustle, with the aim of rivalling established players in the field such as Soapnpetals.
+The specific nature of a side hustle can vary dramatically, depending on your particular interests and skills.
+If you are interested in horticulture, for example, you might create a floristry side hustle.
 If, on the other hand, you always want to be a cartoonist, you can begin a webcomic as a side hustle – or could compile comic books to sell to interested publishers.
 There are literally hundreds of different side hustle ideas out there!

 Let’s face it.
 Work isn’t always fun, life isn’t always easy, and sometimes, things don’t work out the way we would like them to.